hazelglaine/financial-algorithms/README.md

 - Historical daily returns for 5 stocks over a 3-year period.
 - Data is obtained using QuantStats.

+## Reference

+This project was inspired by and builds upon concepts and methodologies from the <a href="https://www.kaggle.com/code/lusfernandotorres/data-science-for-financial-markets/notebook">Kaggle Data Science for Financial Markets</a> project.

 Clone the repository:
    ```bash
    git clone https://github.com/hazelglaine/financial-algorithms